-This word-for-word conversation helps you to comfortably and confidently enroll clients in your services.
+This step-by-step system helps you to comfortably and confidently enroll clients in your services.
 It is based on offering free treatments or consultations to interested prospects, serving two purposes:

 When a prospective client comes in for their no-cost Discovery Session, schedule enough time to sit down and have a conversation about their needs.
 If you include a sample session or treatment, allow time to talk with the person afterwards.

 The Sales Conversation consists of a series of 7 key questions to ask, to engage people in a talk about their problems and your solutions.
 Practice and memorize the questions so you can ask them comfortably and confidently.
 These 7 questions will help you convert prospects into clients:

 1. What is your main health challenge or goal?

 Their answer to this question will help you know how to explain your services to them, to show them how you can help achieve their goal.
 Most people have some type of health or wellness issue or a goal.
 You want to understand what is important to them.
 Also, you need to be well-informed about the value of your work for a variety of conditions or situations.